nvu01/nvu01.github.io/featured_projects/_posts/2025-06-04-undervalued-stock-scanner.md

 Initially, my husband manually cleaned and analyzed the raw stock data in Excel.
 But with 11 sector-specific datasets and dozens of formulas, the process quickly became time-consuming, repetitive, and prone to error.
 Especially with frequent data updates, each refresh could take hours.

 I completely re-engineered the process to be fast, accurate, and user-friendly by implementing a set of tools:
-- Power Query (20+ custom functions): For automatic cleaning and transformation.
+- **Power Query** (20+ custom functions): For automatic cleaning and transformation.
-- Advanced Excel formulas: For metric calculation across all datasets.
+- **Advanced Excel formulas**: For metric calculation across all datasets.
-- VBA Macros: To refresh all data and recalculate results with a single click.
+- **VBA Macros**: To refresh all data and recalculate results with a single click.
-- Pivot tables: To calculate industry averages while filtering outliers.
+- **Pivot tables**: To calculate industry averages while filtering outliers.
-- Dynamic file paths: So the project works across any machine without broken links.
+- **Dynamic file paths**: So the project works across any machine without broken links.
-- RTD function for real-time stock prices: the RTD (Real-Time Data) function integrates with the Thinkorswim platform to pull real-time stock prices directly into the workbooks.
+- **RTD function for real-time stock prices**: the RTD (Real-Time Data) function integrates with the Thinkorswim platform to pull real-time stock prices directly into the workbooks.
-- Conditional formatting: To surface strong candidates visually, making stock analysis easier for non-technical users.
+- **Conditional formatting**: To surface strong candidates visually, making stock analysis easier for non-technical users.

 <iframe title="Industry Averages Dashboard" width="1280" height="720" src="/assets/other/data_refresh_automation.gif" frameborder="0" allowFullScreen="true"></iframe>

 After processing the data in Excel, I brought the results into Power BI, where I created interactive dashboards that:
 - Compare metrics across sectors and industries